As Adopted: February 24, 2003

 SECTION 4.
 Treasurer

 a.
-Shall have charge of all funds of the Committee and shall deposit them in such depositories as are designated by the Executive Committee.
+Shall have charge of all funds of the Committee and shall deposit them in such depositories as are designated by the Executive Committee (established in Article VI, Section 1 of these bylaws).

-c.
-Shall keep a complete and accurate record of Committee finances and make such reports as are required by law and requested by the Committee or its Executive Committee.
+d.
+Shall keep a complete and accurate record of Committee finances and make such reports as are required by state and federal law and requested by the Committee and/or its Executive Committee (established in Article VI, Section 1 of these bylaws).

 SECTION 5.
 General Counsel

 a.
-Shall serve as the legal advisor to the Committee.
+Shall serve as the legal advisor to the Committee and its related committees.

 ARTICLE V